coderrio/Coderr.Documentation/docs/client/extending/clientlib.md

 # Configuration

-The convention is that you create an extension method for the `OneTrueConfiguration` class and name it like `Catch[LibraryName]Exceptions()`.
+The convention is that you create an extension method for the `CoderrConfiguration` class and name it like `Catch[LibraryName]Exceptions()`.

 Example from the ASP.NET MVC5 extension: